The Best Non Comedogenic Foundation: Top Choices

 How to Wear Foundation and Hopefully Reduce the Risk of Breakouts

-The following guidelines are a good idea, regardless of whether you've got acne-prone skin or not.
+The following guidelines may be a good idea, regardless of whether you've got acne-prone skin or not.
 To use non comedogenic foundation in a way that is less likely to give you acne, you can:

 - Switch Types of Foundation.
 As with most makeups, you've got a choice when it comes to the TYPE of foundation you want to use.
 You can use cream foundation, powder foundation, or liquid foundation.
 Some people find that one type makes their skin break out, while other types don't.
 That's not true for everyone, obviously---everyone's skin acts in very unique ways---but some people have found that the type of foundation is a factor in breakouts.